-‘Sports Illustrated’ Model Bar Refaeli Flashes Underwear In Open Jean Jacket
+'Sports Illustrated' Model Bar Refaeli Flashes Underwear In Open Jean Jacket

 She rocked a matching white lingerie set made up of a simple low-cut bra that showed off her tanned décolletage and plenty of her toned middle.
 She paired it with plain bottoms in the same color that appeared to sit over her navel but revealed all of her long, muscular legs.

-Bar had her long hair down, and she turned her head slightly to the right as she looked off into the distance.
+Bar wore her long hair down and she turned her head slightly to the right as she looked off into the distance.
 The Sports Illustrated model accessorized with what appeared to be a white pearl necklace.

 The 35-year-old mom of three tagged makeup artist Moran Milky Stavizki, fashion blogger and photographer Eti Kobo, and stylist and photographer Simon Elmalem.